 7. Pre Existing Tattoos

 Pre-existing tattoos will not have any effect on nursing.
-Once the area has healed and the ink is soaked, it becomes a part of the body.
-The old tattoo will not affect your breastfeeding.
+Once the area has healed and the ink is soaked, it becomes a part of the body, the old tattoo will not affect your breastfeeding.

 It is important to note that very little research has been done on the subject, and all the information available is the best practice suggested by the doctor.
 Anyhow, it is not necessary to consult any doctor if your body is fit.

-8. Can You Donate Breast Milk if You Have Tattoos?
+8. Can you Donate Breast Milk if you Have Tattoos?

 The Human Milk Banking Association of America says that even if you have recently applied tattoos, as long as they are used with a single-use sterile needle, it is safe to donate breast milk.